-About Chadar Trek: Chadar, the frozen Zanskar river trek is unique in all aspects.
-The season, terrain, conditions, people and culture are factors to the trekkers worldwide to venture in the cold and harsh winter.
+About: Chadar, the frozen Zanskar river trek is unique in all aspects.
+Trekkers consider factors like season, terrain, conditions, people and culture to venture in the cold and harsh winter.
 Padum, the centre of Zanskar remains cut off by road during the winter months.
-This is a traditional route used by the Zanskari people to connect to Leh/Ladakh.
-In the winter when the Zanskar River is frozen, the ice sheet is referred as Chadar (Means “Cover” in Hindi).
+This is a traditional route which the Zanskari people use to connect to Leh/Ladakh.
+In the winter when the Zanskar River freezes, the ice sheet is referred as Chadar (Means “Cover” in Hindi).
+It takes at least a month after the onset of winter to form the Chadar.
 People just walk over the river while the children and luggage are carried by local made wooden ski sledges.
 The river gorge is deep and most of the time it is barred from direct sunlight.
 At places the river bed is pretty wide and in places much narrower.
 The temperature remains below freezing throughout the day and can plummet to -20/25 Deg C in the night.
-There is very little vegetation in the trek route apart from few Juniper trees.
+Vegetation is sparse in the trek route apart from few Juniper trees.
 Due to wind and water erosion, the rock formation of the gorge is spectacular to see.
 Due to irregularities in weather pattern the ice sheet forms and breaks frequently.
 For this reason the trail frequently changes its course on both side of the river.
 The frozen waterfalls are also an added attraction of this unique trek.

 Temperatures: Entire stay during the trek will be mostly in sub zero/freezing temperatures.

 *** Leh: Day temperatures will be around 0/2 Deg C and nights can be -8/-10 Deg C